-- 1. If the selected seating position has a Switchable Automatic Locking Retractor (ALR) seat belt, stow the seat belt, following the instructions below.
-See the section "Installing Child Restraints Using the Vehicle Seat Belt" to check what type of seat belt each seating position has. - 2.
-Loosen the adjusters on the lower straps and on the tether strap of the child seat so that you can more easily attach the hooks or connectors to the vehicle anchorages. - 3.
+1. If the selected seating position has a Switchable Automatic Locking Retractor (ALR) seat belt, stow the seat belt following the instructions below.
+See the section "Installing Child Restraints Using the Vehicle Seat Belt" to check what type of seat belt each seating position has.

+- Loosen the adjusters on the lower straps and on the tether strap of the child seat so that you can more easily attach the hooks or connectors to the vehicle anchorages. - 3.
 Place the child seat between the lower anchorages for that seating position.
-For some second row seats, you may need to recline the seat and / or raise the head restraint to get a better fit.
+For some second row seats, you may need to recline the seat and/or raise the head restraint to get a better fit.
+If the rear seat can be moved forward and rearward in the vehicle, you may wish to move it to its rear-most position to make room for the child seat.
+You may also move the front seat forward to allow more room for the car seat.